Review: EF Go Ahead’s Food & Wine: Piedmont & Tuscany with America’s Test Kitchen

 • A visit to Barolo along with the wine tasting and lunch at a small family-owned winery.

-• The visit to the Modena balsamic vinegar producer in Bologna where we tasted its prized vinegar, learned about the family’s small-batch production and had a light lunch.
+• A stop at a Modena balsamic vinegar producer in Bologna where we tasted its prized vinegar, learned about the family’s small-batch production and had a light lunch.

 • The cooking class and dinner at an agriturismo outside Bologna.
 Everyone had fun preparing the pasta for dinner and enjoying appetizers and aperitifs in the garden before our meal.